Godspell: 1970: Carnegie Mellon University

 John-Michael Tebelak wrote the first version of Godspell as his master's thesis at Carnegie Mellon University.
 The Carnegie Mellon cast included (listed in speaking order): Andrew Rohrer, Mary Mazziotti, Martha Jacobs, Robin Lamont, Robert Miller, Sonia Manzano, Stanley King, Randy Danson, James Stevens, and David Haskell with original music by Duane Bolick.
+Ted Danson has mentioned that he was cast in this original production on several occasions but had to leave the production due to a case of Bell's palsy.
 This version was performed at Carnegie Mellon in 1970 by students from Carnegie Mellon's Theatre Department.

 1971: La MaMa and off-Broadway

 The show was then brought to the attention of producers Edgar Lansbury (brother of Angela Lansbury), Joseph Beruh, and Stuart Duncan by Carnegie Mellon alumnus and associate producer Charles Haid, who wanted to transfer the show to off-Broadway.
 The show was first produced at La Mama as a play with original music for eight songs by Duane Bolick, Jeffrey Mylett, who added one of his songs ("The Raven and The Swan") and Peggy Gordon and Jay Hamburger, who added "By My Side".
 The producers then hired Stephen Schwartz, another Carnegie Mellon alumnus, to re-score the show.
 Schwartz's score incorporated a variety of musical genres, including pop, folk rock, gospel, and vaudeville.
 "By My Side", written by Carnegie Mellon students Jay Hamburger and Peggy Gordon, was kept from the original score.
 As in the original score, most of the lyrics not written by Schwartz were from the Episcopal hymnal.
 The show opened as a musical at the Cherry Lane Theatre on May 17, 1971.
 It transferred to the Promenade Theatre three months later, and closed on June 13, 1976, after 2,124 performances at the Promenade.
 This production was directed by Tebelak, and the original cast included Lamar Alford, Peggy Gordon, David Haskell, Joanne Jonas, Robin Lamont, Sonia Manzano, Gilmer McCormick, Jeffrey Mylett, Stephen Nathan, and Herb Braha (Simon).
 The band included Jesse Cutler on guitar and bass, Richard LaBonte on bass, Stephen Reinhardt on keyboards, and Ricky Shutter on drums and percussion.
 In late 1971, LaBonte was replaced by bassist Steve Manes when two of the original musicians, Shutter and LaBonte, went with the majority of the original cast to The Mark Taper Forum in Los Angeles to open the show there.
 With the exception of LaBonte, they all returned to the Promenade in January 1972.